David Meza (footballer)

-Career
+Playing career

 Meza has played the 2008–09 season with PAS Giannina of Beta Ethniki on loan from his club Atromitos.

-On 3 September 2013 David, and his brother César, signed for Azerbaijan Premier League side Inter Baku on a 1-year contract.
+On 3 September 2013 David, and his brother César, signed for Azerbaijan Premier League side Inter Baku on a one-year contract.
 Meza signed a new 1-year contract with Inter Baku in May 2014.
 On 31 August 2015, Meza signed a one-year contract with another Azerbaijan Premier League side, Gabala.
 On 20 December 2015, Meza was released from his Gabala contract six-months early.

 On 6 January 2016, Meza signed for Cerro Porteño.

 On 30 July 2017, Meza signed a one-year contract with Neftchi Baku.

 On 27 July 2019, Meza was announced as a member of Petrolul Ploiești squad for the 2019–20 season.

+On 16 July 2023, Meza joined Saudi First Division side Ohod.

+Coaching career

+On 26 October 2024, Meza was announced as part of new PAS Giannina head coach, Ariel Galeano's, coaching staff.

+On 25 February 2025, he followed Galeano to work under him as an assistant at Polish second-tier club ŁKS Łódź.